5forcegees/node_microservices-hello/README.md

     test/ - contains the tests for the microservice test.js  - contains the test logic and examples.
             if this gets too big we should break it out into separate files

+    postman/ - contains a postman collection designed to demonstrate the capabilities of the microservice newman/ - contains a newman scipt to execute the postman collection
+            usage:
+                # from the microservice root folder
+                cd postman/newman
+                # execute script
+                node newman.js

 ##To Run Mocha and Generate Istanbul Reports